 loops: The condition is checked after

 executing the loop body.
-The body is guaranteed to execute at least once. (do-while
+The body is guaranteed to execute at least once. (do-while)

-1. The while
+1. The while Loop

-loop is an entry-controlled loop that is ideal when
+A while loop is an entry-controlled loop that is ideal when

 the number of iterations is not known in advance.
 The loop continues as